gayatri138/Conversational-IVR-Modernization-Framework/README.md

 |
 Please provide your 10-digit PNR number.

-This milestone demonstrates how traditional IVR systems can be modernized using conversational AI to enable natural voice interaction instead of only keypad input.
+This module demonstrates how traditional IVR systems can be modernized using conversational AI to enable natural voice interaction instead of only keypad input.